Gaussian Process Latent Variable Modeling for Few-shot Time Series Forecasting: Preliminaries

 \subsection{Kernel Functions}

-Kernel functions are the priors used by the Gaussian process and denote the analytic forms of the functions that we are modeling.
+Kernel functions are the priors used by a Gaussian process and are the analytic forms of the functions that we are modeling.
 A kernel function is a function of $\mathrm{x}_i-\mathrm{x}_j$~\cite{williams2006gaussian}.
-A kernel function thus specifies the covariance between a pair of random variables, using a function of their location distance.
-For example, the squared exponential (SE) kernel is one of the most commonly used kernel functions in the Gaussian process.
+A kernel function thus specifies the covariance between a pair of random variables using a function of their location distance.
+For example, the squared exponential (SE) kernel is one of the most commonly used kernel functions in Gaussian processes.
 The observations $\mathrm{y}_i$ and $\mathrm{y}_j$ at two nearby locations $\mathrm{x}_i$ and $\mathrm{x}_j$ are expected to be close in a Gaussian process.
-In other words, the closer the locations are, the more similar the observations should be.
+In other words, the closer the locations, the more similar the observations should be.
 Thus, the SE kernel function represents an interpretable pattern that captures short-term dependencies.

 The SE kernel is defined as: